Doubly Optimal Policy Evaluation for Reinforcement Learning: Learning Closed-Form Behavior Policies

 Learning $u$ from this perspective is very inefficient because it requires the approximation of the complicated variance term $\V\left(G^b(\tau^{\mu^*_{t+1:T-1}}_{t+1:T-1}) \mid S_{t+1} = s'\right)$ regarding future trajectories.
 To solve this problem, we propose the following recursive form of $u$.

 \begin{restatable}[Recursive form of $u$]{lemma}{reOOuOOrecursiveOOform} With $b = b^*$, when $t = T-1$, $\forall s, a$, $u_{\pi, t}(s, a) = 0$, when $t \in [T-2]$, $\forall s, a$,

 \end{restatable} Its proof is in Appendix~\ref{appendix: u recursive form}.
 This lemma allows us to learn $u$ recursively without approximating the complicated trajectory variance.
 Subsequently, the desired optimal behavior policy $\mu^*$ can be easily calculated using \eqref{def: mu star}.
 To ensure broad applicability, we utilize the behavior policy-agnostic offline learning setting \citep{nachum2019dualdice}, in which the offline data consists of $ \qty{(t_i, s_i, a_i, r_i, s_i')}_{i=1}^m$, with $m$ previously logged data tuples.
-Those tuples can be generated by one or multiple behavior policies, regardless of whether these policies are known or unknown, and they are not required to form a complete trajectory.
+Those tuples can be generated by various unknown behavior policies, and they are not required to form a complete trajectory.
 In the $i$-th data tuple, $t_i$ represents the time step, $s_i$ is the state at time step $t_i$, $a_i$ is the action executed, $r_i$ is the sampled reward, and $s_i'$ is the successor state.
 In this paper, we learn $(\mu^*, b^*)$ from cheaply available offline data using Fitted $Q$ -Evaluation (FQE, \citep{le2019batch}), but our framework is ready to integrate any state-of-the-art offline policy evaluation technique.
+As for constructing $\nu$, we use the learned $q$ function and $r_i$, $s'_i$ from the data tuples, according to the derivation \eqref{eq: nu learning target} in Appendix~\ref{append: experiment}.